Community Service Organizations

 Our organization fulfills our mission statement by way of accomplishing our overarching goals:

-• Student Coordinators: Preeti Kakani, Yashaar Hafizka, Antonio Moreno
+- Student Advisors: Preeti Kakani, Yashaar Hafizka, Antonio Moreno

 The Medical Student Healthcare Education and Discussion Interest Group (MedHEAD) seeks to create a space for students to learn foundational knowledge about Healthcare Systems, Policy, and Economics that will help us become better clinicians in the future.
 As clinicians, we can only do as much good as our system allows, and knowledge of healthcare and its parts will allow us to better utilize resources and advocate for changes to improve healthcare for all.